Local Branch & Operational Team

 Jonathan oversees and works closely with all the local Hospitals, Doctor’s offices and Elder Law Attorneys.
 Jonathan went to Spring Hill College, in Mobile AL, where he majored in Communications.
 Jonathan has a passion for working in the Health Care industry because of his father and his dedication and commitment to helping others in need.
 Of our Core Values that AHC possesses, Jonathan embodies Empathy.
 He knows and understands what these patients and families are going through.
 Jonathan will truly do anything to bring empathy and shine for the families and patients through his actions and dedication to them.
 He strives to make someone’s day each and every day.
 Outside of AHC, Jonathan loves to travel and spend time with his family.
 His wife Katie, son Jonathan, and daughter Avery keep him very busy with sports and activities.
 His why is because of his father- in -law, and grandma.
 He has seen the ups and downs through illness and what it takes to keep families happy, comfortable, and close together.

-Tiffany is the On-Call Operations Supervisor where she handles all after hours emergency situations, staffing in coming clients and supporting our caregivers and existing clients.
-Tiffany graduated from Everest College with her MA and is a Certified Dementia Specialist.
-She has a passion for supporting and problem solving on the fly.
-Of all the CORE VALUES that AHC possesses, Tiffany loves to communicate Clearly, Early and Often!!!
-She believes there is no situation that can't be handled if communicated to her.
-Outside of AHC Tiffany enjoys raising her four kids with the never ending support from her fiance and family.
+Tiffany is the Employee Engagement Supervisor for Assistance Home Care.
+She is here to support and guide all teams both in the office and in the field with every situation no matter how big or small.
+Tiffany graduated from Everest College with her MA.
+She became a Certified Dementia Specialist in 2017 and is currently attending Eastern Illinois University.
+Tiffany's two favorite Core Values are "Being Present and Professional".
+She believes that while engaging with others they deserve her full attention.
+Her second favorite is "Sunshine and Smile" (Come on who doesn't love that)!!!
+Outside of AHC Tiffany enjoys raising her four kids with the consistent support from her significant other Jeremy and family.
 It is very important to her that she is there for them through the ups and downs of life helping them be exactly what they want to be!
-Her family plays a huge roll in her day to day success.
-Tiffanys "WHY" is the neverending feeling that she knows she is helping change the world and the lives of family's that just need someone.
-She wants to support everyone she meets with a open heart and ear ready to fully give herself to help them.
+Her family plays a huge role in her day-to-day success.
+Tiffany’s "WHY" is the never-ending feeling that she knows she is helping change the world with every positive conversation/smile and the lives of family's that need extra support.
+She wants to support everyone she meets with an open heart and ear ready to fully give herself to help them.